elucian/bee/syntax/structure.md

 # Program structure

 Bee language enable developers to create small programs using a single file, or a larger program using multiple files.
-Each file can have extension *.bee and it represents a module.
-Next we describe better the structure of Bee modules.
+Each file have extension *.bee or *.cfg and it represents a module or a configuration file.
+Bee is a space sensitive language.
+That means indentation of code and spaces are relevant.

 **bookmarks**

+Next we describe better Bee structure:

 * [Project](#project)
 * [Declaration](#declaration)
 * [Statement](#statement)